Natalie, Paige and Claire Decker

 Below are profiles of some of the female NASCAR drivers who have tried to make their mark on the ovals, and began their careers after 2000.
 Earlier drivers can be found here.
 Leilani Munter now has her own post.

 Toni Breidinger - made her ARCA debut in 2018, driving a Toyota for Venturini Motorsports.
 Her first race was at Madison and she finished tenth.
 She was then twelfth at Gateway and 18th at Chicago.
 Her team-mate was Natalie Decker, and they were joined by Leilani Munter at Chicago, making up the first three-woman team in the series.
+She made one appearance in the CARS Super Late Model Tour in 2019, finishing 15th at Radford.
 Away from ARCA, Toni races in the USAC Silver Crown championship for dirt cars and in Late Models.
 She previously raced in sprintcars against her twin sister, Annie.

 Amber Cope - occasional racer in NASCAR and other stock-car series, always alongside her twin sister, Angela Cope.
 Between 2006 and 2008, she competed in three ARCA races in a Chevrolet.
 Since then, she has raced in the NASCAR Camping World Truck Series and the NASCAR Nationwide series, averaging one race per season.
 In 2012, she finished 26th at Loudon, and got involved in a row with Kevin Harvick after he accused her of pushing him off the track.
 Prior to her NASCAR activities, she raced Late Model stock cars from the age of 15, and before that, karts, with some degree of success.
 She and Angela are also models, and use their profile to promote themselves as drivers.